Clicky

 It creates a sense of calmness and relaxation, which can be beneficial for individuals who spend a lot of time in the kitchen.

-According to a study published in the Journal of Environmental Psychology, white kitchens can also make people feel more organized and in control.
 The study found that individuals who worked in a clean and organized space were more likely to make healthy food choices and less likely to indulge in unhealthy snacks.
 This is because a clean and organized space reduces stress and anxiety, which can lead to emotional eating.

 In addition, a white kitchen can also make a small space feel larger and more open.
 This is because white reflects light, creating an illusion of space.